soulteary/have-fun-with-AnimeGAN/README.md

-# have-fun-with-AnimeGAN
+# Have fun with the model: AnimeGAN

-Have fun with the model: AnimeGAN
+Talk about how to use Anime GAN to generate video. (both CPU and GPU)